strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/migration-guide-alpha.12.7-to-alpha.13.md

 ---
 title: Migrate from alpha.12.7 to alpha.13 - Strapi Developer Documentation
-description: The following documentation covers how you can migrate your Strapi application from alpha.12.7 to alpha.13.
+description: Learn how you can migrate your Strapi application from alpha.12.7 to alpha.13.
 ---

 # Migration guide from alpha.12.7 to alpha.13